thom8/acquia-vagrant/README.md

 # Simple Acquia Vagrant Box
 A super simple Vagrantfile to setup a vagrant box for your Acquia project.

+**NOTE:** You only need to download the project files if you want to customise the configuration.

 ## Usage

   1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) & [Vagrant](https://www.vagrantup.com/downloads.html)